 Walking burns calories and improves stamina when done regularly.
 Start by walking 10 minutes non-stop, or even 5 minutes.
 Go as slowly as you need to, gradually increasing your speed and the duration of the walk as your strength and stamina improve.
 Build to a brisk pace and increase the time you spend walking until you are doing thirty to sixty minutes at a time, five or six days a week.

 - Interval walking

 Once you’ve built up some endurance, you may want to move on to something more intense, such as Interval Training.
 These short bursts of concentrated exercise increase levels of Human Growth Hormone (HGH), which is an especially potent fat burner.
-Interval Training can be very challenging, but most people can incorporate it into walking if they take things slowly.
+Interval Training can be very challenging, but you will be able to incorporate it into your walks if you take things slowly.

 Walk for three minutes at your regular speed, then do 30 seconds of very fast walking.
 Alternate this sequence for twenty to thirty minutes.
-Gradually increase the time you spend walking at the quicker pace, and decrease the time you spend walking at a regular pace.
+Gradually increase the time you speed walking, and decrease the time you spend walking at a regular pace.

 - Water exercises

 If you are very large, you may experience joint pain when walking.
 Swimming and other water exercise is an ideal alternative because the water will support your weight and take pressure off your joints.

 If you don’t have a pool at home, check to see where the closest public pool is.
 If you are embarrassed to be seen in a swimming costume in front of strangers, find out when the quietest time is, and go then.

 Swimming for 30 minutes a day is ideal.
 It will take you a while to be able to do that, but stick with it.
 With every stroke, you will burn calories and improve your fitness and stamina.